roganmelo/IdentityCompletoNHibernate/README.md

 # IdentityCompletoNHibernate
-Complete project using ASPNET MVC, Identity and NHibernate.
+Complete project using C#, ASPNET MVC, Identity and NHibernate.